sve2-2021ss/ws-ammer-stumvoll/server/README.md

 Since all three of those were considered for this exercise, the advantages and drawbacks will be described below.
 The evaluation is only based on the Node.js ecosystem.

+In the end, manual schema definition was used for the statusdeck server, as was deemed as the most practical solution with the best flexibility.
+It additionally does not require any dependencies.

 ### Manual Schema Definition